Interpretable and Steerable Concept Bottleneck Sparse Autoencoders: Introduction

 \section{Introduction}

-Sparse autoencoders (SAEs)~\cite{karvonen2025saebench, rajamanoharan2024jumping, saelens2024} have emerged as a foundational approach for mechanistically interpreting deep neural networks.
-By mapping dense, polysemantic activations into sparse, overcomplete latents, SAEs produce disentangled, monosemantic features that expose internal structure and support model behavior analysis.
-Deployed on large language models (LLMs)~\cite{lieberum2024gemma}, large-scale vision models~\cite{stevens2025saevision}, and even with large vision-language models (LVLMs)~\cite{pach2025sparse} like LLaVA~\cite{zhu2024llava}, SAEs promise a unified route to concept discovery and downstream model steering.
-However, realizing this promise requires that SAE features not only align with semantically meaningful, human-understandable concepts but also causally influence model behavior \ie, that they are both \textit{interpretable} and \textit{steerable}.
+Sparse autoencoders (SAEs)~\cite{karvonen2025saebench, rajamanoharan2024jumping, saelens2024} have emerged as a foundational tool for mechanistic interpretability, mapping dense polysemantic activations into sparse monosemantic latents in large language models (LLMs)~\cite{lieberum2024gemma}, vision models~\cite{stevens2025towards,stevens2025saevision, fel2025archetypal, thasarathan2025universal}, and large vision-language models (LVLMs)~\cite{pach2025sparse}.
+However, realizing this promise requires SAE features to be semantically meaningful and causally effective, \ie \textit{interpretable} and \textit{steerable} respectively.

-Recent work on SAEs~\cite{arad2025saes,wang2025does} in the context of LLMs shows that interpretability does not guarantee steering effectiveness, \ie features that activate strongly for a human-understandable concept may fail to control it when intervened upon~\cite{arad2025saes}.
+Recent work on SAEs~\cite{arad2025saes,wang2025does} in the context of LLMs shows that interpretability does not guarantee steering effectiveness, \ie features that activate strongly for a human-understandable concept may fail to control it when intervened upon~\cite{arad2025saes,wu2025axbench,karvonen2025saebench, kantamneni2025are}.
 Although this trade-off has been observed in language models, its presence and implications in vision encoders and LVLMs remain largely unexplored.
 To investigate this in the LVLM setting, we conducted an empirical study of SAEs trained on activations from the CLIP~\cite{radford2021learning} vision encoder.
 We introduced metrics to quantify both interpretability and steerability at the neuron level and analyze their alignment across the SAE’s latent space.
 Our findings reveal that only about 19\% of SAE neurons exhibit both high interpretability and steerability.
 Moreover, despite the SAE’s large dictionary size (65,536 neurons), it fails to represent 27–45\% of concepts drawn from established ImageNet-derived benchmarks~\cite{subramanyam2024decider}, even when trained on the corresponding data.
 This highlights the inability of unsupervised SAEs to cover user-specific concepts reliably.

 These findings surface two key limitations that constrain the practical utility of SAEs: (i) the inability to ensure comprehensive coverage of semantically meaningful concepts, and (ii) the lack of mechanisms for explicitly encoding user-defined concepts into the latent space to support better steerability.
 As a result, practitioners are left to work with the latent features the SAE happens to discover and searching post hoc for relevant activations, with no guarantee of alignment with task-specific requirements.
 This motivates the need for a unified framework that supports both unsupervised discovery and user-guided specification.